saucelabs/sauce-docs/docs/mobile-apps/features/camera-image-injection.md

 <p><small><span className="sauceDBlue">Real Devices Only</span></small></p>

-Do you have a mobile app with the ability to take images on the device camera, then process or store them within the app (e.g., scanning/depositing a check on banking app)?
+Do you have a mobile app with the ability to take images on the device camera, then process or store them within the app (e.g., scanning/depositing a check in a banking app)?

 Camera image injection, also known as camera mocking, is a Sauce Labs Real Device Cloud (RDC) core feature that simulates taking a picture through your mobile app.
 It then allows you to test your app's camera-based functionality and deliver the best possible user experience.